WHOIGit/Rshinypresentation/worksheet.md

 })
 ```

-Now if you run the app, you should be able to see all the countries that BC Liquor stores import from.
+\
 ## 11.3 Errors showing up and quickly disappearing

 You might notice that when you first run the app, each of the two outputs are throwing an error message, but the error message goes away after a second.
-The problem is that when the app initializes, `filtered` is trying to access the country input, but the country input hasn't been created yet.
-After Shiny finishes loading fully and the country input is generated, `filtered` tries accessing it again, this time it's successful, and the error goes away.
+The problem is that when the app initializes, `filtered` is trying to access the Season input, but the Season input hasn't been created yet.
+After Shiny finishes loading fully and the Season input is generated, `filtered` tries accessing it again, this time it's successful, and the error goes away.

 Once we understand why the error is happening, fixing it is simple.
-Inside the `filtered` reactive function, we should check if the country input exists, and if not then just return `NULL`.
+Inside the `filtered` reactive function, we should check if the Season input exists, and if not then just return `NULL`.

 ```r